Logotype for Global Health Limited

 • Management expects continued growth in occupied bed days and volumes, supported by ongoing bed additions and strong demand, especially in Patna and Lucknow.

-• Approximately 2,900 bed additions are planned over the next five years, with major greenfield projects in Mumbai, Pitampura (Delhi), South Delhi, and Indore underway.
+• Approximately 1,000 bed additions are planned over the next two years, with three major greenfield projects totaling 1,600 beds underway in Mumbai, Pitampura (Delhi), and South Delhi.

-• Break-even for new facilities is typically assumed within a couple of years.
+• Noida hospital is expected to commence operations by mid-2025, with break-even for new facilities typically assumed within a couple of years.

 Partial view of Summaries dataset, powered by Quartr API